 The library has a video on time management tips for college students that you may also find helpful.

 Interested in learning more?
 Consider taking a one-credit hour course on Time Management in College.
 Find out about our offerings here.

 Need individualized assistance?
-Consider scheduling a one-time consultation with a college learning specialist during the fall and spring semesters.
+Consider scheduling a consultation with a peer academic coach during the fall and spring semesters.